szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ## Initializing a Git Repository on GitHub

-Git can be enabled in a folder, and then used to save the state of the contents in that folder at different points in the future.
+Git, as a version control system, can be enabled in a folder, and then used to save the state of the contents in that folder at different points in the future.
 It will also keep a record of all changes made in the past.
 It knows exactly when a file is added to a project and even when it is deleted.
 It can even resurrect files that have been deleted, if needed.

 Let's go ahead and initialize a Git repository for our project.
 In VSCode, click on the Source Control Window and click on the `Initialize Repository` button.